helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

 ---

+## Declaration

+The authors of this HIP hold active VEIOT positions.

 ## Summary

 This Helium Improvement Proposal (HIP) aims to increase voting turnout.
 It suggests to achieve this goal indirectly by paying rewards for locking IOT, thus reducing the cost of acquiring voting power (veIOT).
 The payments will discontinue once rewarded veIOT staking to decentralized Orcacles is implemented.